calculix/CalculiX-Examples/CAD/OnshapeTutorial/README.md

    * `run1.fbd` demonstrates various mesh settings
    * `run2.fbd` performs a full analysis with the best settings found

-The virtual topology version of this example has been set up with the help of Christophe Geuzaine and has become [part of the gmsh test suite](https://gitlab.onelab.info/gmsh/gmsh/blob/master/benchmarks/step/part_compound_curved_mesh.geo).
+The virtual topology version of this example has been set up with the help of Christophe Geuzaine and has become [part of the gmsh test suite](C).

 **Issues:**

-- The meshing algorithm in gmsh has changed, thus the virtual topology (compound) meshing doesn't work for the example.
-Elements with negative jacobian are created.
-(4.4.1 worked, 4.9.3 doesn't work).
 - `cad2fbd` doesn't work on the current test platform (nuvolos cloud)

 | File                     | Contents                                                       |